Debiasing optimal transport: classical and entropic: Debiasing entropic (U)OT for

+Eq.\eqref{eq:eot_c_eps_lambda_doubly_reg} is a specific case of a doubly Regularized Entropic Wasserstein Barycenter \cite[Definition 1]{Chizat2025}.
+Actually this $(\eps,\frac{\eps}{2})$-scaling between the inner and outer regularization has been proven to have particularly favorable approximation properties (ibid., Theorem 3.2). \end{remark}

-The issue with condition \eqref{eq:condition-const} is that it essentially requires some sort of translation invariant property for the measure $\lambda$.
+The issue with condition \eqref{eq:condition-const} is that it essentially requires some sort of translation-invariant property for the measure $\lambda$.
 In the space $\R^d$, one can rely on the Lebesgue measure, which is in fact the only nontrivial translation-invariant locally finite Borel measure (up to positive scaling).
-The same reasoning is valid if $c$ is a more general negative definite cost on a finite dimensional space, that is, it is essentially Hilbertian up to composition with a certain mapping $\phi$.
-Then, one has a natural notion of Lebesgue measure and can construct the measure $\lambda$ by pulling this back via $\phi$.
+The same reasoning is valid if $c$ is a more general negative definite cost on a finite dimensional space, that is, it is essentially Euclidean up to composition with a certain mapping $\phi$.
+In that case, one has a natural notion of Lebesgue measure and can construct the measure $\lambda$ by pulling this back via $\phi$.
 However, no such measure exists in infinite dimensional spaces.